 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel / guesthouse.

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.

 This project is owned by Boon Paeng and run with the help of his Karen family who have a long history working with and caring for elephants.
 The elephants used to be leased to elephants camps which took a toll on their physical and mental health.
-While it saddened the family, they didn’t see any other alternatives at the time, being unable to meet to the substantial costs of caring for elephants.The family was happy to join our ‘Saddle Off’ initiative so that their elephants could return home, where they are surrounded by nature, and are free to roam, socialize, and forage.
-There are currently two elephants living at the project - a male and a female.
+While it saddened the family, they didn’t see any other alternatives at the time, being unable to meet to the substantial costs of caring for elephants.The family was happy to join our ‘Saddle Off’ initiative so that the elephants could return home, where they are surrounded by nature, and are free to roam, socialize, and forage.
+The elephants living at the project include a female, Somsri and younger male elephants.
 This project supports the local community by allowing Karen weavers to sell their handmade textiles to visitors and buying food for the elephants and guests from local farmers.
 They also plant crops on their land to help sustain the elephant’s insatiable appetites.
 The family have been encouraged to see the elephants enjoying a more natural life and how much guests to their project appreciate being with elephants in a way that is considerate of their well-being.